- You have set your goal….

 We talked for an hour about how everything seemed to fall into place, how he would meet just the right people at the right time.
 This continued until the project was successfully completed.
 You’ll find some wonderful photos of the Chapel today via this link: http://www.chapeldulcinea.org/photos-of-the-chapel/

 Enthusiastically he then started to tell my about the symbolism of Dulcinea, however, that’s a story for another time.

 Next time you are feeling overwhelmed, take a deep breath, relax and ask yourself, “What one thing can I do right now?”
-This simple approach will start to create a wonderful natural balance between your conscious mind and unconscious mind.
+This simple approach will start to create a wonderful natural balance between your conscious mind and your unconscious mind.